mindkin/hourfleet/docs/youprovide.md

 Once Paystation have setup your account, Hourfleet requires that you provide the following information for your tenancy:

+Please email the following details to: admin@mindkin.co.nz, and state your name and the name of your car sharing network.

 * GatewayId
 * PaystationId

-These details are provided to you by Paystation after creating your account.
+> These details are provided to you by Paystation after creating your account.

+The Hourfleet team will then complete the connection between your car sharing network and your Paystation account.

 ## IP Protection
 Paystation has IP security to ensure that credit card details and charging only occurs from trusted servers, such as the servers in your tenancy.